LoginRadius Ranked #1 In Technology By Forrester Wave™ In The Consumer Identity And Access Management Q4 2020 Report

 About LoginRadius

-The company offers open source SDKs, integrations with over 150 third-party applications, pre-designed and customizable login interfaces, and top-notch data security products.
-The platform is currently utilized by over 3,000 business organizations and has a monthly reach of 1.17 billion consumers worldwide.
+LoginRadius offers open-source SDKs, integrations with over 150 third-party applications, pre-designed and customizable login interfaces, centralized data services, and top-notch data security products.

 For more information, visit loginradius.com or follow @LoginRadius on Twitter